Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/README.md

 1. One FASTA file for bacterial metagenomic 500 samples
 2. One FASTQ file for viral (SARS-CoV2) metagenomic 500 samples
 #### Model Onputs
-A graph represnting the clusters of both communities on the top to principal components
+A graph represnting the clusters of both communities on the top two principal components

 [Back To The Top](#read-me-template)